awesome-jellyfin/clients/README.template.md

 > A List of Awesome Jellyfin Clients

 <!--
-DO NOT EDIT THIS TABLE
+!!!
+DO NOT EDIT THIS TABLE !!!
+Edit clients.yaml
 -->

 {{ CLIENTS }}

 <!--
-DO NOT EDIT THIS TABLE
+!!!
+DO NOT EDIT THIS TABLE !!!
+Edit clients.yaml
 -->

 # Contributing